nuts-foundation/nuts-specification/rfc/rfc018-concent-credential.md

 ## 8. Use cases

-The Nuts Consent Credential MAY be used in any BOLT that requires Nuts Authorization Credentials based on implicent consent.
+The Nuts Consent Credential MAY be used in any Bolt that requires Nuts Authorization Credentials based on explicit consent.

 ## 9. Privacy considerations